 NatWest mobile app down with customers locked out of accounts

-Customers are being urged to use online or telephone banking, or go into a branch, while it works to fix the problems.
+Customers are being urged to use online or telephone banking, or go into a branch, while it works to fix the problem.

 NatWest has apologised to customers after service issues left people unable to log in to their mobile app.

-Customers are being urged to use online or telephone banking, or go into a branch, while it works to fix the problems.
+Customers are being urged to use online or telephone banking, or go into a branch, while it works to fix the problem.

 A spokeswoman for the bank said: “We are aware that customers are experiencing difficulties accessing the NatWest mobile banking app this morning.